 vietnam WAR memorial initiatIVe

-The Vietnam War Memorial Initiative’s objective is to honor all Augusta-CSRA Vietnam War Veterans, living and deceased, who were willing to sacrifice everything for our freedoms and liberties, by placing a permanent memorial to their service and sacrifice in downtown Augusta, Georgia.
+The Augusta-CSRA Vietnam War Memorial was placed and dedicated March 29th, 2019, National Vietnam War Veterans Day.
+The Memorial honors all Augusta-CSRA Vietnam War Veterans, living and deceased, who were willing to sacrifice everything for our freedom.

 - The total count of U.S. military casualties in Vietnam and bordering nations was 58,221.